ClickioTech/ClickioConsentSDK-IOS-Demo/README.md

 - Use ExportData class for consent value retrieval
 - Implement onConsentUpdated for real-time updates
 - Test with different regional settings (GDPR/US/Other)
+- Show Google Ads only after both Apple's App Tracking Transparency prompt and User consent decision have been recorded